On this page:

 The complete Ancient Greece map contains over 1700 places, each hand-crafted and cross-checked.

 A general list of sources can be found in the bibliography, while the map index (περιεχόμενα) contains place-specific sources.
-In general, trusted sources list their primary sources.
+In general, trusted sources include a list of their primary sources.

 Legend & Design Notes